ravishchhabra23/WooliesChallenge/README.md

 The function app is hosted in Azure cloud and can be access with the below mentioned urls.

 ### Exercise 1
-This excercise returns a User onject with name and a token.
+This excercise returns a User object with a name and the token.

  `<link>` : https://woolieschallengefunctions.azurewebsites.net/api/answers/user?